Gireesh-Pallivathukkal/hello-world/README.md

 # hello-world
-learn new technologies , develop basic programming skills and understand new concepts, adapt in internal projects
+learn new technologies , refresh programming skills , get to know new concepts, lifelong learning